Finding the stable mechanism of ring solitons in two-dimensional Fermi superfluids: Introduction

-A typical characteristic of a dark soliton is that there is a phase jump $\delta\phi=\pi$ exhibited by the phase of the order parameter across the two sides of the soliton's position.
+Different from other solitary waves with a long life, the typical characteristic of a dark soliton is that there is a phase jump $\delta\phi=\pi$ exhibited by the phase of the order parameter across the two sides of the soliton's position.
 The typical soliton discussed above is a linear one, in which the value of the phase jump $\delta\phi$ changes along an ideal straight line.
 This also marks the location of the soliton, where the core density is usually lower than the bulk density of the system.
-Also the soliton displays some fluctuations in both density and order parameter within the regime of healing length, which is called Friedel oscillation \cite{AntezzaPRA2007}.
-If certain perturbations disrupt the straight-line geometry of linear solitons, the snake instability will cause the soliton to bend and possibly decay into sound waves, or vortices, etc \cite{CetoliPRA2013}.
+The soliton also displays some fluctuations in both density and order parameter within the regime of healing length, which is called Friedel oscillation \cite{AntezzaPRA2007,QuJLTP2021}.
+If certain perturbations disrupt the straight-line geometry of linear solitons, the snake instability will cause the soliton to bend and possibly decay into sound waves or vortices, etc \cite{CetoliPRA2013}.
 Generally, it seems that all the bending or disturbing behavior in the perpendicular direction of the soliton will break its stability.
 However, this is not always true.
 Besides the linear soliton, it is of great interest to explore the existence of other geometries of stable solitons.
-In fact, ring solitons have been also investigated in BECs.
+In fact, ring solitons have also been investigated in BECs.
 The geometric locus of its phase jump forms an ideal circular shape \cite{TheocharisPRL2003,WangPRA2019}.
 However, this ring soliton is usually not a stable state.
-It often tends to exhibit some extraordinary dynamical behaviors and evolves into various forms such as multiple concentric ring solitons, vortex-antivortex pairs, or a complex pattern structure \cite{TheocharisPRL2003,GuoAPS2020,WangPRA2021,TamuraPRX2023}.
-It is interesting to understand and control these rich dynamical behaviors, which is usually not easy to carry out.
+It often tends to exhibit some extraordinary dynamical behaviors and evolve into various forms, such as multiple concentric ring solitons, vortex-antivortex pairs, or a complex pattern structure \cite{TheocharisPRL2003,GuoAPS2020,WangPRA2021,TamuraPRX2023}.
+It is interesting to understand and control these rich dynamical behaviors, which are usually not easy to carry out.
 In Fermi superfluid, there are quite a few discussions about the ring soliton currently.
 Reference \cite{BarkmanPRR2020} introduces stable ring solitons in an imbalanced fermionic system with a phenomenological Ginzburg-Landau theory.
-In this paper, we will study the ring soliton in balanced two-dimensional (2D) Fermi superfluids with more exact static and time-dependent Bogoliubov-de Gennes (BdG) equations.
-The purpose of this paper is to better understand the motion and decay mechanism of ring solitons and find the possible physical explanation behind them.
+Sometimes, the ring soliton is referred to as "spin-polarized droplets" or "ferrons" in the imbalanced Fermi superfluid~\cite{MagierskiPRA2019,TuzemenAPPB2020,MagierskiPRA2021,TuzemenNJP2023}.
+In this paper, we will study the ring soliton in balanced two-dimensional (2D) Fermi superfluids with both static and time-dependent Bogoliubov-de Gennes (BdG) equations.
+The system is confined in a circular disc potential, which has been realized in experiment~\cite{ChomazNC2015,MukherjeePRL2017,HueckPRL2018,NavonNP2021}.The purpose of this paper is to better understand the motion and decay mechanism of ring solitons and find a possible physical explanation behind them.